Ohio: Cities

-Additionally, 30 Ohio cities function as centers of micropolitan areas, urban clusters smaller than that of metropolitan areas.
-Many of these are included as part of larger combined statistical areas, as shown in the table above.
+Steubenville is the only metropolitan city in Appalachian Ohio, a region known for its mixed mesophytic forests.
+Other metropolitan areas that contain cities in Ohio but are primarily in other states include the Huntington, West Virginia and Wheeling, West Virginia areas.
+Ohio is the US state with the highest number of cities with the same name as UK cities.

 Demographics

 Population

 From just over 45,000 residents in 1800, Ohio's population grew faster than 10% per decade (except for the 1940 census) until the 1970 census, which recorded just over 10.65 million Ohioans.
 Growth then slowed for the next four decades.
 The United States Census Bureau counted 11,808,848 in the 2020 census, a 2.4% increase since the 2010 United States census.
-Ohio's population growth lags that of the entire United States, and whites are found in a greater density than the US average.
+Ohio's population growth lags that of the entire United States, and whites are found in a greater density than the U.S. average.
 As of 2000, Ohio's center of population is located in Morrow County, in the county seat of Mount Gilead.
 This is approximately 6346 ft south and west of Ohio's population center in 1990.

 As of 2011, 27.6% of Ohio's children under the age of 1 belonged to minority groups.

-6.2% of Ohio's population is under five years of age, 23.7 percent under 18 years of age, and 14.1 percent were 65 or older.
-Females made up approximately 51.2 percent of the population.
+Approximately 6.2% of Ohio's population was under five years of age, 23.7% under 18 years of age, and 14.1% were 65 or older; females made up an estimated 51.2% of the population.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 10,654 homeless people in Ohio.